paulczar/cookbook-docker_registry/README.md

 docker_registry Cookbook
 ========================

-This is a library cookbook written to help you install and run a docker registry of your very own.
+This is a cookbook written to help you install and run a docker registry of your very own.

+It only supports the newest version of the registry ( `> 2` ) and will also run an nginx proxy if you want SSL or authentication.

+You can choose to back the filestore locally, or via s3 or swift.
+When backing the filestore with s3 or swift I highly recommend running the registry on `localhost` with no SSL or authentication on every server that wants to access the registry. see http://bridgetkromhout.com/speaking/2015/oscon/ and http://0x74696d.com/posts/host-local-docker-registry/.

 Requirements
 ------------

-All requirements should be listed in `metadata.rb`
+The only hard requirement is the `docker` cookbook which is listed in `metadata.rb`.

+If you want the cookbook to also run an `nginx` proxy for you, you will need to add the appropriate cookbooks in the `recommends` section of `metadata.rb` to your run list.  see `.kitchen.yml` for an example of this.

 Attributes
 ----------